Blue Jam

 Blue Jam is a sketch comedy radio programme created by Chris Morris.
 It was broadcast on BBC Radio 1 in the early hours of the morning for three series from 1997 to 1999.

-The programme gained cult status due to its unique mix of surreal monologue, ambient soundtrack, synthesised voices, heavily edited broadcasts and recurring sketches.
-It features performances by Morris, Kevin Eldon, Julia Davis, Mark Heap, David Cann and Amelia Bullmore.
-It was written by Morris, Graham Linehan, Arthur Mathews, Peter Baynham, David Quantick, Jane Bussmann, Robert Katz and the cast.
+It comprises sketches, parodies and monologues on taboo topics set to ambient music.
+It features performances by Morris, Kevin Eldon, Julia Davis, Mark Heap, David Cann and Amelia Bullmore, and was written by Morris, Graham Linehan, Arthur Mathews, Peter Baynham, David Quantick, Jane Bussmann, Robert Katz and the cast.

 Warp Records released a compilation of Blue Jam sketches in 2000.
-Morris adapted Blue Jam into the television series Jam, broadcast on Channel 4 in 2000, and a Blue Jam monologue into the 2002 short film My Wrongs #8245–8249 & 117.
+Morris adapted Blue Jam into the television series Jam, broadcast on Channel 4 in 2000.
+He adapted a Blue Jam monologue into his 2002 short film My Wrongs #8245–8249 & 117.

 Production

 Blue Jam was created, directed and produced by Chris Morris.
 His previous work, the news satire Channel 4 series Brass Eye, had attracted controversy.
 Morris said he had been "forced to be a sort of surrogate lawyer", which he found creatively stifling.
 He said Blue Jam came from "a desolate mood.
 I had this misty, autumnal, boggy mood anyway, so I just went with that."

-Its writers include Morris, Graham Linehan and Arthur Matthews and David Quantick.'
+The writers include Morris, Graham Linehan and Arthur Matthews and David Quantick.'
 The cast includes Morris, David Cann, Julia Davis, Kevin Eldon, Mark Heap and Amelia Bullmore.

 Format

 Jam comprises sketches and monologues set to ambient music.
 The Guardian described it as a "lo-fi anti-comedy", with taboo topics including dead children and abusive doctors.
 Quantick later described it as "In the Night Garden in hell".
 NME wrote that Blue Jam was "about the things that happen when sentimentality and 'feeling' obliterates reality and thinking, when hypocrisy reigns and the taboo is just another lifestyle choice for the toxically jaded".

-Sequences include monologues performed by Morris describing the experiences of a mentally ill man in the London media industry; an abusive doctor (Cann); spoof interviews with the celebrities such as biographer Andrew Morton and Jerry Springer; a couple whose television set is infested with lizards; a dysfunctional man who employs an office to assist with trivial tasks such as finding his wallet (Heap); a couple unconcerned about the abduction of their six-year-old son (Cann & Davis); a four-year-old fixer covering up a murder; a disease known as "the gush" afflicting pornographic actors; a couple having surreal sex (Eldon & Davis) and "stings" that parody BBC DJs such as Chris Moyles and Jo Whiley.
+Sequences include monologues performed by Morris describing the experiences of a mentally ill man in the London media industry; an abusive doctor (Cann); spoof interviews with celebrities such as the biographer Andrew Morton and Jerry Springer; a couple whose television set is infested with lizards; a dysfunctional man who employs an office to assist with trivial tasks such as finding his wallet (Heap); a couple (Cann and Davis) unconcerned about the abduction of their six-year-old son; a four-year-old fixer covering up a murder; a disease known as "the gush" afflicting pornographic actors; a couple (Eldon and Davis) having surreal sex; and "stings" that parody BBC DJs such as Chris Moyles and Jo Whiley.